isabella232/customer-success.en/help/customer-success/analytics-simple-hacks-for-efficiency-part-two.md

 ---
-title: Adobe Analytics--simple hacks for greater efficiency and self-service
+title: Simple hacks for greater efficiency and self-service - part two
 description: Learn the key challenges Analytics teams face today, and our recommendations to overcome them using in-tool strategies.
 solution: Analytics
 ---